JayDDD/Project3/README.md

 ## model.py
 ###There are several steps in the file.
 1. Import all the data and resize all the images for only remaining the most useful information.
+There are some useless part in the     images which is not needed for training like skies.
+In addition, downsampling the images can effectively save the training time.
+Finally, I only remain one channel of the images mainly for saving training time.
+Details are in the python script.
 2. Set the images from three cameras as features and the turning angle as labels.

+            **Features shape: (13557, 20, 64, 1)**
+            **Labels shape: (13557,)**
 3. Split the data into training and validation datasets, in which validation datasets are 20% of whole datasets.
 4. Building model using Keras in reference to the tutorial by Udacity.
+Architecture details will be described later.
 5. After model training, save the model and weights as **model.json** and **model.h5** as required.

 ## drive.py
-This is the python script that receives the data from the Udacity program, predicts the steering angle using the deep learning model, and send the throttle and the predicted angles back to the program.

-Since the images were reshaped and normalized during training, the image from the program is reshaped and normalized just as in **preprocess.py** and **model.py**
+The main purpose for this python script is connect the code with the simulator using the model in **model.py**.

-## Training
+## Model Architecture

-Below is the summary of the model I implemented to train the data.
+The following table is the Model Architecture table automatically generated using **model.summary()**.

             ____________________________________________________________________________________________________
             Layer (type)                     Output Shape          Param #     Connected to